JongCleo/prospectify/README.md

 1. slack pm @number3 the csv you want to process
 2. Done!

-If you wish to look at the main app's source code, ignore app.js.
-It now lives in noNight.js
+If you wish to look at the main app's source code, look in app.js